decatur/NuCompRes/Readme.md

 # Into the Wild
 NuComRes does not play in the league of load balancing and security (authentication).
-Either put in front a reverse proxy such as [Nginx](http://wiki.nginx.org/Main) which can handle these issues.
-Or look for a different solution alltogether, for example MATLAB Builder NE/JA.
+A reverse proxy such as [Nginx](http://wiki.nginx.org/Main) can handle these issues.

 **Do not**, ever, place a NuComRes server into an untrusted zone.